 The teaching of science at Lanner School results in a fun, engaging, high-quality science education, that provides children with the building blocks for understanding the world, and forms the foundations for a successful transition to the Key Stage 3 science curriculum.

-- Outcomes are generally seen in the Learning Journey books, although success is not always in written form and can be verbal or communicated through diagrams and drawings.
+- Outcomes are generally seen in the Science books, although success is not always in written form and can be verbal or communicated through diagrams and drawings.

 - Children review their successes in achieving the lesson objectives at the end of every session and these skills and knowledge are reviewed at the start of every new lesson.

 - End of unit assessments also gauge the level of understanding across each unit.

 - Key Stage 2 Science SAT’s teacher assessment forms a final formative assessment of the impact of science teaching at Lanner.

 Ultimately, by the end of their journey at Lanner School we want our pupils to see science as fun and accessible: as well as thought provoking and challenging.
 We want them to be fascinated by the scientific world around them and be hungry to continue their learning in their secondary education, future lives and careers.